Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 The honesty’s too much, and I have to close my eyes and hide”

-The words say so much about the level of honesty conveyed through physical touch that is so strong when one feels overwhelmed they literally close their eyes to block out their senses.
+The words say much about the level of honesty conveyed through physical touch which is so strong that when one feels overwhelmed they literally close their eyes to block out their senses.